La Veille

 La Veille, or La Veille Place, is a historic home located at Mutual, Calvert County, Maryland, United States.
 It is a 1 1/2-story gambrel-roofed brick house, of Flemish bond construction.
-A number of early-19th-century outbuildings include: a log corn crib, three barns (one of which still houses its 19th-century tobacco prise equipment), several small sheds, and a frame house that was created by the joining of two 18th-century log slave quarters.
-Between the "Quarters" and the main house is the La Veille family cemetery, enclosed within an elaborate late-19th-century wrought iron fence.
+A number of early-19th-century outbuildings include: a log corn crib, three barns and several small sheds.
+The Kershaw Family cemetery and the La Veille family cemetery are located within the property with the later of the two, enclosed within an elaborate late-19th-century wrought iron fence.

 La Veille was listed on the National Register of Historic Places in 1973.